 - Focus on what is safe to eat rather than what is not allowed.

 - Do not allow them to eat “homemade” or “freshly made” items.
 And always read labels.
-Unfortunately, most small-sized candies do not have the ingredients printed on the wrapper, but you can find most nutrition labels online.

 - Your child should not eat while trick-or-treating.
 Once they get back home, you can engage in “triaging” safe and unsafe candy, then your child can barter the unsafe candy with their sibling or sell them to their parents.